achievements-app/psn-api/README.md

 ## API

-Click the function names for complete docs.
+Click the function names to open their complete docs on the docs site.

 ### Authentication